 Use the quicklinks below to jump to the desired section regarding transport in and around Kep.

 If coming from Phnom Penh, note that Kep and Kampot, while relatively close, are reached by different roads.
-For both, Phnom Penh is left via Route 3 (which leads all the way to Kampot), but not long after the turn-off to Takeo, one needs to bear left on Route 31 which runs via Kompong Trach to reach Kep.
+For both, Phnom Penh is left via Route 3 (which leads all the way to Kampot), but not long after the turn-off to Takeo, one needs to bear left on Route 33 which runs via Kompong Trach to reach Kep.
 Many buses service one town first then make their way to the second, so it's worth checking the route.
-Kep and Kampot are connected via the sealed Route 33 which runs not far from the coast and is being widened and remade in 2014.
+Kep and Kampot are connected via the sealed Route 33a which runs not far from the coast.

-Boats to Ko Tonsay leave from a pier around 1km east of Kep Beach from 09:00 to 17:00.
-A roundtrip boat ticket costs $7 or you can rent the full boat for eight to 10 people for $30 one way.
+Boats to Koh Tonsay leave from a pier around a kilometre east of Kep Beach from 09:00 to 17:00.
+A roundtrip boat ticket costs $8 or you can rent the full boat for eight to 10 people for $30 one way.
 If you don't come in a group, expect to wait for as long as it takes for additional passengers to show up or pay the full hire price yourself.
 Tickets can be pre-booked at the travel agencies near the bus station, or directly at the pier.

 Bicycles may come as complimentary from your guesthouse, and if you're a passionate pedal-pusher they're a great way to get about, but downhill is always more fun than getting back up.